mattroumaya/surveymonkey/README.md

   - All metadata like custom variables and response start/end timestamps.
   - All substantive question types should be currently implemented.
+  - Collector and recipient information can be retrieved.

 This is confirmed to work for paid plans at the Advantage and Premier levels.
 Unconfirmed if standard & basic (free) plans are granted